bionanoimaging/bionanoimaging.github.io/team.md

 # WE ARE HIRING
-We are always looking for motivated, skilled young talents around the globe.
+We are always looking for motivated, skilled young scientists around the globe.
 Open positions are posted here, but we might have positions available for exceptional candidates upon application.

 [See this page](/open_positions) for further projects such as internships.